-- Repels fleas and other biting insects with the proven natural insect-repelling power of essential oils including lemongrass, citronella, patchouli, clove, and neem oil.
+Sprays and wipes repel fleas and other biting insects with the proven natural insect-repelling power of essential oils including lemongrass, citronella, patchouli, clove, and neem oil.

 Flea Tags use multiple approaches to repelling fleas, including a bio-energetic process to create a natural barrier and ultrasonic sound waves.

 Includes neem, lemongrass, citronella, cedar, rosemary oils & other essential oils for use with dogs.

-- Essential oils are not safe for use with cats.
+PLEASE NOTE: Essential oils are not safe for use with cats.